cosmos/ibc/spec/ics-007-tendermint-client/README.md

 ### Consensus state

-The Tendermint client tracks the timestamp (block time), validator set, and commitment root for all previously verified consensus states (these can be pruned after awhile).
+The Tendermint client tracks the timestamp (block time), validator set, and commitment root for all previously verified consensus states (these can be pruned after the unbonding period has passed, but should not be pruned beforehand).

 ```typescript
 interface ConsensusState {